bcaffo/LittleInferenceBook/manuscript/02_probability.md

 So our definition is that a **random variable** is a numerical outcome of an experiment.
  The random variables that we study will come in two varieties, **discrete** or **continuous**.
-Discrete random variable are random variables that take on only a countable number of possibilities.
+Discrete random variables are random variables that take on only a countable number of possibilities.
 Mass functions will assign probabilities that they take specific values.
-Continuous random variable can conceptually take any value on the real line or some subset of the real line and we talk about the probability that they line within some range.
+Continuous random variable can conceptually take any value on the real line or some subset of the real line and we talk about the probability that they lie within some range.
 Densities
  will characterize these probabilities.